 Director of Finance & Operations: Chad L.

-For 15 years, Chad has been at the forefront of operations management in start-ups and family businesses – developing and optimizing processes, maintaining financial growth, and ensuring that company-wide efficiency is a reality.
+Chad has had over 15 years of experience in operations management in start-ups and family businesses – developing and optimizing processes, maintaining financial growth, and ensuring that company-wide efficiency is a reality.
 He understands the complexities of running a business and has a passion for providing top-level customer service.
 Chad joined MCMS in 2018 after managing one of the largest swim facilities in the greater-Phoenix, AZ area, where he managed a staff of 75 and over 2,700 swimmers each week.
 He is a Wisconsin native, having grown up in the Fox Cities.
-A graduate of UW-Milwaukee, Chad, his wife Meghan and their three children are thrilled to return to their roots here in the Midwest.
+A graduate of UW-Milwaukee, Chad, his wife and their four children, two of whom attend MCMS, now live in Waunakee.

 Amanda was raised in northern Wisconsin, and earned a bachelor’s degree in English and creative writing from Edgewood College in Madison.
 She continued on to study secondary education in the post-baccalaureate program, where she became interested in progressive education.
-Amanda received her AMI primary certification from the Montessori Institute of Milwaukee, and in addition to her administrative duties, also serves as Guide for the Summer Montessori Children’s House program.
+Amanda received her AMI primary certification from the Montessori Institute of Milwaukee, and in addition to her admissions and marketing duties, also serves as Montessori guide for the Summer Montessori Children’s House program.
 She enjoys writing, cooking, kayaking, and painting.
-Amanda and her husband live in Madison with their son, Luca, who also attends MCMS.
+Amanda and her husband live in Madison with their son, who also attends MCMS.

 Head of School Emeritus: Dorothy Z.

 Dorothy received her bachelor’s in education in 1957 and taught fourth grade in public schools until 1960.
 In 1970, Dorothy was introduced to the Montessori method of education while living in the Netherlands for one year where her four children attended a Montessori school.
 Inspired and intrigued by what she observed during that year, Dorothy was convinced that she wanted her future teaching career to focus on the Montessori method of education.
 In 1977, she enrolled in the Midwest Montessori Institute in Milwaukee and received her AMI primary certificate in 1978, which launched her long career at Madison Community Montessori School.
 Dorothy was a primary guide until 1990 when she “retired” from the classroom and devoted her full attention to administration.
-Dorothy retired as Head of School in 2006, but enjoys her present role as a Board member emeritus, where she can remain in touch with the school’s excellent administration and staff as well as the wonderful children and community of parents.
+Dorothy retired as Head of School in 2006, but remains in touch with the school’s excellent administration and enjoys watching the wonderful children and community of parents grow over the years.
 She is also thrilled to be a witness to her fulfilled dream of a permanent home for MCMS in a beautiful indoor and outdoor environment.